Download Call for Abstracts PDF Submit Your Abstract

 Application/Impact of PNT Technologies in the Homeland Critical Infrastructure

 The use of PNT technologies in the critical infrastructure with emphasis on discussing usage, vulnerabilities, and providing mitigating solutions to safeguards against threats to the critical infrastructure.
-PNT based technologies, such as GPS, are now an integral part of the national critical infrastructure.
-Many sectors rely on some aspect of PNT ranging from timing for communication systems to clock synchronization for power transmission in the electrical grid.
-The growing use of PNT along with potential threats and vulnerabilities to the critical infrastructure such as the electrical grid, communication, transportation, finance, and emerging infrastructure for domestic employment of UAV systems creates a challenge for safeguarding national assets and maintaining homeland security.
+The growing use of PNT along with potential threats and vulnerabilities to the critical infrastructure such as the electrical grid, communication, transportation, finance, and emerging infrastructure for domestic employment of UAV systems.

 Warfighter systems are reliant upon Precise Time and Frequency (PT&F) synchronization/ syntonization for communicating, networking, positioning, etc. These needs are currently supported by GPS or alternative time-keeping systems that consist of high-precision clocks synchronized by time dissemination.
 This session invites presentations on the use of time transfer/dissemination: time transfer, timescales, timekeeping, synchronization techniques, ranging measurements, and other applications of interest to DoD applications.